paufabregat/grandma-phone/assistant/README.md

 ## Setup

-First, you should setup your RaspberryPi and the SNIPS platform running on it.
+First, you should setup your Raspberry Pi and the SNIPS platform running on it.
 Please, follow the instruction on the [SNIPS wiki](https://github.com/snipsco/snips-platform-documentation/wiki/1.-Setup-the-Snips-Voice-Platform) and come back here when ready for some more action!
 Also, once your Raspberry is running Raspbian Stretch and it is connected to your local network you can use [Sam](https://snipsco.github.io/sam/getting-started/introduction/): SNIPS CLI to manage voice assistants.
 It really makes your life easier to setup the SNIPS platform.

 The only step that has to be done manually and where Sam could not help (or at least by the time it was tried) is deploying a custom assistant.
 The Grandma Phone assistant is a custom one so in order to deploy it, please follow [these instructions](https://github.com/snipsco/snips-platform-documentation/wiki/2.-Create-an-assistant-using-an-existing-bundle#step-2-download-your-assistant).